The Shaman's Way: The Four-Fold Way by Angeles Arrien

 It’s important to be in a constant state of energy shifting while healing so that the old can move out and the new can move in.

-If one looks at any mental, social, spiritual, or emotional issue being faced by an individual, they all have their roots in one or more of the four addictions.
+If one looks at any mental, the social, spiritual, or emotional issue being faced by an individual, they all have their roots in one or more of the four addictions.

 Many will say that a lot of physical issues experienced by people are also consequences of suffering from the four addictions.
 The Shaman certainly believes this.